ubccpsc/310/readings/Testing.md

 9. Commit/push change.
 10. Pull new changes.

 Steps 2/7 may not happen on small teams or when testing happens solely on a single development machine.
 The code that is developed in steps 1/5 could involve either writing test or product code.
-In TDD the first develop step would be to write tests for features that haven't been written yet to guide future development.
+In Test-Driven Development (TDD) the first develop step would be to write tests for features that haven't been written yet to guide future development.

 <img src="figures/test-cycle.png" width="512px">